WDAqua/Qanary-question-answering-components/qanary_component-NERD-Alchemy/README.md

-# NER Tagme
+# NER Alchemy

 ## Description

-Receives a textual question forwards it to the API of TagMe, gets back recognized entities and stores them.
+Receives a textual question recognizes and links named entities with the Alchemy API and stores them.

-Comment: This component does the same thing as the corresponding NED, but just saves not all the information.

 ## Input specification

 Not applicable as the textual question is a default parameter

 ## Output specification

-Comment: no score in the output.

 ```ttl
 @prefix qa: <http://www.wdaqua.eu/qa#> .